defold/extender/README_SECURITY.md

 ```

 This defines two users: "bob" and "may".
 Bob has permission to create Windows, Linux and macOS builds even when the Extender configuration has restricted access to these platforms (through `extender.authentication.platforms` as seen above).
 May on the other hand has only access to macOS.

+## Authentication
+Authentication is performed using standard Basic access authentication.
+The authentication data can be sent as an `Authorization` request header, but that is inconvenient when using the command line tools (bob.jar) or the Defold editor.
+The username and password can be sent as part of the build server URL set in the Preferences window of the editor and using the `--build-server` option to bob.jar:

+    java -jar bob.jar --build-server https://bob:super5ecret@myextender.com